 Microchipping costs vary depending on where you go, but many charity organisations will simply recover the cost of the microchip (£10-£15).
 The microchip is about the size of a grain of rice and is inserted under the dogs skin, between the shoulder blades.
 The microchip contains a unique 16 digit number that is picked up by a scanning device.
 This number is then given to the database operators, who can give the registered owner's name, address and telephone number to authorised people only.

 You must keep all your address details and contact numbers up to date, on the database, otherwise the chip is useless.
-From April 2016 it will also be an offence not to keep the chip information up to date.
+It is an offence not to keep the microchip information up to date.

 All these methods help members of the public or the dog warden to return your dog to you quickly and safely.
 To prevent losing your dog, make sure your property is secure so that your dog cannot escape and keep your dog on a lead when out walking in public places.